GeoscienceAustralia/wofs/README.rst

     The Apache 2.0 license applies to this open source code.

-This version applies the original published WOfS decision-tree algorithm, but is updated to use the AGDCv2 infrastructure.
+This WOfS version applies the original published WOfS decision-tree algorithm, but is updated to use the AGDCv2 infrastructure.

 Specifically, this version also decouples the production of water extent tiles